kundor/PiFind/README.md

 Otherwise, I've written it to only use the standard library, so it should run with Python 3 (probably with versions 3.6+).

-1. Download the script `pifind.py`
+1. Download the script `pifind.py`  (Note: you only need this file, not the whole repository.)
 2. Optionally, download `pi_hex_1b.zip` from [archive.org/details/pi\_hex\_1b](https://archive.org/details/pi_hex_1b)
    and place it in the same directory.
    This will speed up the search.
 Otherwise, digits will be fetched from the Web at https://pi.delivery.